 On your weekend, instead of staying in a sultry homeroom and watching TV or playing popular computer game, pick an exciting and interesting mountain trip!
 We offer an enthralling guided tour to the old forgotten observatory “White Elephant”, that is situated on the very top of Pip-Ivan Mount (another name Chorna Hora, which in English means Black Mount).
-You’ll have a chance to touch the magnificent stony walls of the highest situated building in Ukraine, to hear the incredible facts from the history of its constructing and functioning, to observe the breathtaking views from the very top of rotunda.
-On the way we’ll see a beautiful alpine meadow in the foot of Smotrych Mount, enjoy walking across the interesting mountain range, called Big-Ear Rock, as it’s covered with huge rocks, reminding big ears, and will come up to a small cascade of lovely waterfalls.
+You’ll have a chance to touch the magnificent stony walls of the highest situated building in Ukraine, to hear the incredible facts from the history of its constructing and functioning, to observe the breathtaking views from the very top of Pip Ivan Mount.
+On the way we’ll see beautiful alpine meadows and mountain lake Maricheika, enjoy walking across the interesting mountain range, called Big-Ear Rock, as it’s covered with huge rocks, reminding big ears, and will come up to a small cascade of lovely waterfalls.

-In the morning you will meet your guides and the rest of the group at the railway station (main entrance) in Ivano-Frankivsk.
+In the morning you will meet your guides and the rest of your group at the railway station (main entrance) in Ivano-Frankivsk.
 There we will get a shuttle bus to the starting point of our hike – lovely little village Shybene.
 Our trail leads us through the old pine forest to the alpine zone.
 We'll enjoy spectacular views as we hike from Shybene to Maricheika Lake where we’ll stop for the night.

 Walking time – 2 hrs.